 To incentivise a network of economic participants in powering the decentralized infrastructure, we propose a low volatile currency (XRD) that is both fast and stable, being able to compete with the likes of current fiat currencies.
 You can read more about it in the economics section of this documentation.

-Thus, the Radix platform is what Bitcoin and Ethereum should have been; fast, scalable, secure, completely decentralized and powered by a cryptocurrency which is usable and relatively stable.
+Thus, the Radix platform is what Bitcoin and Ethereum should have been; fast, scalable, secure, wholly decentralized and powered by a cryptocurrency which is usable and relatively stable.

 Radix is built on a combined architecture and consensus algorithm called Tempo, which is fully outlined in the Tempo white paper that can be found here: http://bit.ly/2ADK8LA